I worked alongside natural health professionals, studied and practice Dianetics, worked as a fitness instructor and life coach.

 — Paavo Airola

 Relentless is an easy read, so teenagers, college students, and people at large can benefit from Grover's straightforward approach to becoming a success.
-I highly recommend this book for anyone who wants to succeed.
+I highly recommend this book to anyone who wants to succeed.
 His philosophy defines champions: Cooler, Closer, and Cleaner.
 The goal is to be a Closer.
-The game plan is clear and doable - "don't think" to professional athletes and business people worldwide.
+The game plan is clear and doable—"don't think" to professional athletes and business people worldwide.